lcwheeler/enzo/README.md

 # enzo
-enzo is a Python wrapper for Tellurium allowing evolution of metabolic models between defined states
+enzo is a Python wrapper for Tellurium allowing evolution of metabolic models between defined phenotypic states

 Example: